areckai/are-aggregates/README.md

 # are-aggregates

-are-agreggator is a minimalist and efficient tool designed to streamline personal media consumption.
+are-agreggates is a minimalist and efficient tool designed to streamline personal media consumption.
 It provides a clean and simple interface for managing and viewing RSS feed content.